Behind the Barrier

 Skepticism.
 We as a country are always skeptical of foreign language, be it in education or on a card reader.
 No matter how many people immigrate, no matter how many schools require it, we are always dancing around the question: how is this useful?

-As I talk about this problem, I want people to know this isn’t just a national debate.
+This isn’t just a national debate.
 Language is a barrier here.
-This is something in our own backyards.
+This is a problem in our own backyards.
 I’ve witnessed some questionable events in stores in our own area.

 One time in particular, I witnessed a woman purchasing an item get quite heated over a small matter.
 She was upset about a card reader asking what language she needed.
 She questioned the cashier, “Are you serious?
 Why is this necessary, we speak English here.”
 In reality, the woman’s debit card is commonly used internationally and the system prompted the question to be considerate.
 But she took it as an affront to her person, to her national pride.
 No matter what she was told, she had to scoff; she was uncomfortable, she was offended.